 Started as an al Qaeda splinter group.

-The group is implementing Sharia Law, rooted in eighth century Islam, to establish a society that mirrors the region’s ancient past.
+The group implements Sharia Law, rooted in eighth-century Islam, to establish a society that mirrors the region’s ancient past.

 ISIS uses modern tools like social media to promote reactionary politics and religious fundamentalism.
-Fighters are destroying holy sites and valuable antiquities even as their leaders propagate a return to the early days of Islam.
+Fighters destroy holy sites and valuable antiquities as their leaders propagate a return to the early days of Islam.

-ISIS’s strategy for revenue includes oil production and smuggling, taxes, ransoms from kidnappings, selling stolen artifacts, extortion and controlling crops.
+ISIS’s revenue comes from oil production and smuggling, taxes, ransoms from kidnappings, selling stolen artifacts, extortion and controlling crops.

 2004 - Abu Musab al-Zarqawi establishes al Qaeda in Iraq (AQI).

-2006 - Under al-Zarqawi, al Qaeda in Iraq tries to ignite a sectarian war against the majority Shia community.
+2006 - Under Zarqawi, al Qaeda in Iraq tries to spark a sectarian war against the majority Shia community.

-June 7, 2006 - Al-Zarqawi is killed in a U.S. strike.
-Abu Ayyub al-Masri, also known as Abu Hamza al-Muhajer, takes his place as leader of AQI.
+June 7, 2006 - Zarqawi is killed in a US strike.
+Abu Ayyub al-Masri takes his place as leader of AQI.

-October 2006 - AQI leader Abu Ayyub al-Masri announces the creation of Islamic State of Iraq (ISI), and establishes Abu Omar al-Baghdadi as its leader.
+October 2006 - Masri announces the creation of Islamic State of Iraq (ISI), and establishes Abu Omar al-Baghdadi as its leader.

-April 2010 - Abu Bakr al-Baghdadi becomes leader of ISI after Abu Omar al-Baghdadi and Abu Ayyub al-Masri are killed in a joint U.S.-Iraqi operation.
+April 2010 - Abu Bakr al-Baghdadi becomes leader of ISI after Abu Omar al-Baghdadi and Masri are killed in a joint US-Iraqi operation.

 April 2013 - ISI declares its absorption of an al Qaeda-backed militant group in Syria, Jabhat al-Nusra, also known as the al-Nusra Front.
-Al-Baghdadi says that his group will now be known as Islamic State in Iraq and the Levant (ISIS).
-Al-Nusra Front leader Abu Mohammed al-Jawlani rejects ISIS's attempt to merge with the group.
+Baghdadi says that his group will now be known as Islamic State in Iraq and the Levant (ISIL or ISIS).

 February 3, 2014 - Al Qaeda renounces ties to ISIS after months of infighting between al-Nusra Front and ISIS.